 https://coverstory.ph/sea-people-and-their-buoyant-ontology/

 Untitled SOS Movement #17 unfolds as a spatial constellation where fragments gather into a quiet, tidal arrangement.
 Composed of canvas-on-plywood panels, resin casts of mussels and branches, coconuts, jasper stones, aluminum sheets, water containers, a handtruck, mobile devices, and a guitar, the installation hovers between sculpture and site.
-It operates as a stand-in for multiple states at once: part ship, part archaeological site, and part open archive, where imagined detritus of seafaring life surfaces like artifacts retrieved from a submerged world.
+It operates simultaneously as ship, archaeological field, and open archive, where the detritus of seafaring life appears as if retrieved from a submerged world.

-Here, Mussel Thinking subtly informs the work’s methodology.
-The resin mussels function as conceptual collaborators, evoking cycles of filtration, care, and survival.
-They transform the installation into a porous system where materials, memories, and ecologies continuously pass through one another, resisting fixed forms and settled meanings.
-Some objects act as indexes of process and memory: a used roller brush, bearing traces of the paintings in this exhibition, and a guitar, first appearing as a stand-in prop in the film Wet Dreams, presented simultaneously in TAONG DAGAT.
-These gestures fold production, performance, and personal history into the work, blurring boundaries between making and remembering.
+Mussel Thinking quietly informs the work’s structure.
+Resin mussels act less as symbols than as agents of relation, suggesting cycles of filtration, care, and survival.
+The installation functions as a porous system in which materials, memories, and ecologies circulate without settling into fixed form.
+Certain objects index process and memory: a used roller brush bearing traces of the paintings in this exhibition, and a guitar that first appeared in the film Wet Dreams, presented concurrently in TAONG DAGAT.
+These gestures fold production, performance, and personal history into the work, blurring distinctions between making and remembering.

 Title: Untitled SOS Movement #17 ( site specific floor installation)